moby/moby/storage/devmapper/README.md

 ### Theory of operation

-The device mapper graphdriver uses the device mapper thin provisioning module (dm-thinp) to implement CoW snapshots.
+The device mapper storage driver uses the device mapper thin provisioning module (dm-thinp) to implement CoW snapshots.
 For each devicemapper graph location (typically `/var/lib/docker/devicemapper`, $graph below) a thin pool is created based on two block devices, one for data and